ArmandPhilippot/coldark/packages/coldark-vscode/README.md

 Coldark consists of three color palettes.
 The first is common to both versions.
 The other two each apply to a version.

 I tried to keep the same descriptions for both versions.
 However, for complex themes like VS Code, it doesn't work.
-So I separated the descriptions into 3 sections:
+So I separated the descriptions into 2 sections:

-- Light Theme (Cold): User interface
+- Light Theme (Cold)
-- Dark Theme (Dark): User interface
+- Dark Theme (Dark)
-- Syntax Highlighting and some UI elements common to both versions

-### Light Theme - UI
+### Light Theme

 | Hex Code | Preview | Description | Denomination |
 | :-: | :-: | --- | :-: |